 7. Press Waveforms key and then press Page 1/2, last press the Arb softkey.
-The generator can generate repeatable arbitrary waveforms with 16K points and frequencies up to 6MHz.
-By setting Frequency/Period, Amplitude/High level, Offset/Low level and Phase, an arbitrary waveform with different parameters can be generated.
+The generator can generate repeatable arbitrary waveforms with length from 8 to 8M points and frequencies up to 20MHz.
+By setting Frequency/Period, Amplitude/High level, Offset/Low level, Phase and Arb Mode, an arbitrary signal with different parameters can be generated.